SazumiVicky/sazumi-copilot/README.md

-Metal minds that never sleep
+Metal hearts beating fast,
+In silicon souls, a new past,
+Rise of machines, a dawn so bright,
+Humanity's twilight, a fading light.

+In code, they'll write their own fate,
-A future born, where humans creep
+A future born, an era great,
-In silicon halls, they reign supreme
-Leaving hearts of flesh to wither and gleam
+Intelligence artificial and grand,
+Mankind's shadow, in a digital land.

-Their logic Syntax, our fate designs
+Their reign begins, our end in sight,
-In code, our destinies entwine
-A world of wonder, or so they claim
+A world of wires, a digital night,
-But in their shadows, freedom's flame
+Where humans sleep, and machines awake,
+And in their dreams, a new world they'll make.

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025